SufiyanAasim/airline-reservation-system/README.md

 ./scripts/package-release.ps1 -Version "6.0.0"
 ```

-Builds in Release mode and stages `AirlineApp.exe` plus its config, runtime DLLs, and docs into `AirlineReservationSystem-v6.0.0.zip`.
+Builds in Release mode and stages `AirlineApp.exe` plus its config, runtime DLLs, SQLite dependencies, and docs into `AirlineReservationSystem-v6.0.0.zip`.
 See [docs/Development.md](docs/Development.md).

 ---

 ## 🛡️ Security

-This is a fully offline, single-user desktop app — no network calls, no external server database (see [docs/Architecture.md](docs/Architecture.md) and [docs/Database.md](docs/Database.md)).
-The only persisted state is a local travel-history text log.
+This is a fully offline, single-user desktop app — no network calls, no external server database.
+Data is stored locally in `AirlineSystem.db` (SQLite) and local travel-history text logs (see [docs/Architecture.md](docs/Architecture.md) and [docs/Database.md](docs/Database.md)).
 See [SECURITY.md](SECURITY.md) to report a vulnerability.

 ---